srivastava-tashi/indian-sign-language-word-recognition-opencv-mediapipe-lstm/README.md

 ![Alt text](images/classification_report.png)

 ### Summary
-The model achieved a perfect precision score and f1-score for several classes and scored lower (0.33) due to low samples.
+The model achieved a perfect precision score and f1-score for several classes and scored lower (0.33) due to low sample availability.

 ## How to Run the Project
 ### Steps
 Follow these steps to set up and launch the application locally on your pc.
 1. Download the following files:

    a) dependencies (install requirements.txt file)

    b) trained keras model (isl_recognition_model.keras)

    c) mediapipe_taskfiles (hand, face, and pose task files)

    d) python script (streamlit_app.py)
-2. Run the streamlit application in the terminal of the folder where these files are saved (command: streamlit run streamlit_app.py)
+4. Run the streamlit application in the terminal of the folder where these files are saved (command: streamlit run streamlit_app.py)

 ## Future work